vaibhavgupta2499/Intern-Work/int-cv-1/Introduction to Computer Vision and Basic Functions of OpenCV.md

 2. `cv2.imshow('logo',img)` --> used to view the image as an output.

 3. `cv2.imwrite('click_2.jpeg',img)` --> used to save the image to the output durectory.

+## **HOW TO LEARN COMPUTER VISION?**

+Depending on the uses, computer vision has the following uses:

+***Laying the Foundation:*** Probability, statistics, linear algebra, calculus and basic statistical knowledge are prerequisites of getting into the domain.
+Similarly, knowledge of programming languages like Python and MATLAB will help you grasp the concepts better.

+***Digital Image Processing:*** Learn how to compress image and videos using JPEG and MPEG files.
+Knowledge of basic image processing tools like histogram equalisation, median filtering and more are required.
+Once you know the basics of image processing and restoration, you will be ready to pick up the more critical skills of computer vision.

+***Machine Learning Basics:*** Knowledge of Convoluted Neural Networks, fully connected neural networks, support vector machines, recurrent neural networks, generative adversarial network, and autoencoders are necessary to get started with computer vision.

+***Basic Computer Vision:*** The next step in the process is to decode the mathematical models involved in the image and video formulations.
+Once you understand how pattern recognition and signal processing works, you can get into advanced learning.

+## **HOW TO BECOME A COMPUTER VISION ENGINEER?**

+Computer vision engineers are in high demand in the market today, thanks to the enormous amount of visual content that needs to be worked upon.

+### ***What exactly does a computer engineer do?***

+- A computer vision engineer creates and uses vision algorithms to work on the pixels of any visual content (images, videos and more)
+- They use a data-based approach to develop solutions.
+- They usually come with a background in AIML and have experience working on a variety of systems, including segmentation, machine learning, and image processing.
+- If you want to become a computer vision engineer, you need to pick up the basic skills of the domain and work on projects that will give you a hands-on experience of industry-relevant problem-solving.
+Great Learning’s Deep Learning certificate program introduces you to all the basics of the domain and sets you on the path of becoming a computer vision engineer.

+## **WHICH LANGUAGE IS BEST SUITED FOR COMPUTER VISION?**

+We have several programming language choices for computer vision – OpenCV using C++, OpenCV using Python, or MATLAB.
+However, most engineers have a personal favourite, depending on the task they perform.

+Beginners often pick ***OpenCV with Python*** for its flexibility.
+It’s a language most programmers are familiar with, and owing to its versatility is very popular among developers.

+Computer vision experts recommend **Python** for the following reasons:
+- **Easy to Use:** Python is easy to learn, especially for beginners.
+It is one of the first programming languages learnt by most users.
+This language is also easily adaptable for all kinds of programming needs.
+- **Most Used computing language:** Python offers a complete learning environment for people who want to use it for various kinds of Computer Vision and Machine Learning experiments.
+Its numpy, scikit-learn, matplotlib and OpenCV provides an exhaustive resource for any computer vision applications.
+- **Debugging and Visualisation:** Python has an in-built debugger, ‘PDB’ which makes debugging codes in this programming language more accessible.
+Similarly, Matplotlib is a convenient resource for visualisation.
+- **Web Backend Development:**  Frameworks like Django, Flask, and Web2py are excellent web page builders.
+Python is compatible with these frameworks and can be easily tweaked to fit your requirements.
+- **MATLAB is the other programming language popular with computer experts:** Let’s look into the advantages of using MATLAB:
+- **Toolboxes:** MATLAB has one the most exhaustive toolboxes; whether it is a statistical and machine learning toolbox, or an image processing toolbox, MATLAB has one included for all kinds of needs.
+The clean interfaces of each of these toolboxes enables you to implement a range of algorithms.
+MATLAB also has an optimisation toolbox which ensures that all algorithms perform at their best.
+- **Powerful Matrix Library:** Images and other visual content contains multi-dimensional matrices along with linear algebra in different algorithms which becomes easier to work within MATLAB.
+The linear algebra routines included in MATLAB work fast and effective.
+- **Debugging and Visualisation:** Since there is a single integrated platform for coding in MATLAB, writing, visualising and debugging codes become easy.
+- **Excellent Documentation:** MATLAB enables you to document your work adequately so that it is accessible later.
+Documentation is essential not just for future reference but also to help coders work faster.
+MATLAB’s documentation allows users to work twice the speed of OpenCV.